AutomationAnywhere/11x-sample-bot/README.md

     pwsh clear_md_keep.ps1

-please run this in a windows command prompt or right click and select run via PowerShell:
+please run this in Powershell while in the root folder of this repository in a Windows system:

-    powershell.exe -noexit &'clear_md_keep.ps1'
+    powershell -ExecutionPolicy ByPass -File .\clear_md_keep.ps1